dconstruct-tech/dash-sdk/docs/setup/dash.md

     └─ ...
 ```

-Look under the [SDK Configuration](\sdk-config\robot-config) section to find out more about setting up `robot_config.json` for the d.ASH server.
-Then, to run the d.ASH server, execute the following command on your terminal:
+Follow the variable definitions for [`robot_config.json`](/sdk-config/robot-config) to set up the file correctly for the d.ASH server.

+Once [`robot_config.json`](/sdk-config/robot-config) has been set up, run the d.ASH server by executing the following command on your terminal:

 ``` python3
 python3.7 ./dash_server.py robot_config.json